mariusc/Contributing-Guidelines/README.md

 If you would like to contribute with a link to the current week issue:

+* Send a Pull Request.
+After beein accepted, the article will stay in the repo, still **it does not guarantee that will be presented on the website, or the newsletter**.
+This is due to the fact that each section has a limit of 5 articles (in special ocasions, we can bend this rule and change the upper limit).
 * Should follow this format: **\<Title of the Article\>**, by **\<Name of the Author\>**
 * Shouldn't be more than 2 weeks old (although exception can be made: e.g. Tools/Libraries).
 * Should fit in one of the categories: